jagrosh/MusicBot/docs/config.md

 // If you set this to true, the bot will list the title of the song it is currently playing in its
-// "Playing" status.
+// "Watching" status.
 Note that this will ONLY work if the bot is playing music on ONE guild;
 // if the bot is playing on multiple guilds, this will not work.

 songinstatus=false